 5. Goat Milk Soap

-Goat milk balances skin pH and fights infections, it prevents premature aging and soothes sunburns, but it’s also great for sensitive skin and even eczema.
+Goat milk balances skin pH, fights infections, prevents premature aging, and soothes sunburns, but it's also great for sensitive skin and even eczema.
 Use powdered goat milk to make this wonderful soap for the face and body.

 6. DIY Fresh Farmacy Soap